 With its spectacular mountain scenery, a healthy sub-Alpine climate, crystalline lakes and rivers, and idyllic little medieval towns—Slovenia truly is an amazing corner of the world.
-Explore Lake Bled, situated in an area with infinite unspoiled natural treasures, including stunning cliffs and majestic mountains.
+Explore Lake Bled and Lake Bohinj, situated in an area with infinite unspoiled natural treasures—including stunning cliffs and majestic mountains.
 You’ll also venture to smaller, more out-of-the-way towns and historic villages.

 - It's Included: